In the 21st century, period poverty is still rife throughout the world.

 As we’ve discussed, there are much wider issues at stake that need to be tackled also – donations alone cannot end period poverty.

-But they make a huge difference and in terms of helping someone immediately, donations are crucial.
+But they make a huge difference, and donations are crucial for helping someone immediately.

-There are hundreds, if not thousands of organisations globally that are tackling period poverty in various forms through distributing period pads to providing and investing in menstrual, reproductive and sex education.
+There are hundreds, if not thousands, of organisations globally that are tackling period poverty in various forms, from distributing period pads to providing and investing in menstrual, reproductive and sex education.

 We cannot hope to mention them all, but here are some great organisations to check out: